seanpmaxwell/jet-schema/README.md

 ## Introduction <a name="introduction"></a>
 `jet-schema` is a simple, TypeScript-first schema validation tool which enables you to use your own validator functions against each property in an object.

-> If you're open to `jet-schema` but think writing your own validator-functions could be a hassle, you can copy n' paste the file (https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts) into your application and add/remove/edit validators as needed.
+> If you're open to `jet-schema` but think writing your own validator-functions could be a hassle, you install its sister library <a href="https://github.com/seanpmaxwell/jet-validators">jet-validators</a> which includes some predefined validator-functions.

 ### Highlights 😎